edibotopic/wiki-backup-test/ubuntu/overview.md

 title: Ubuntu overview
 description: An overview of Ubuntu and its history
 published: true
-date: 2025-04-01T13:01:02.867Z
+date: 2025-04-01T13:32:37.788Z
 tags: explanation
 editor: markdown
 dateCreated: 2025-03-04T12:22:21.322Z
 ---

-Ubuntu is designed to be easy-to-use but is also suitable for advanced users.
+Ubuntu is designed to be easy-to-use, while also being suitable for advanced users.

 # Technology

-Ubuntu is built on top of the Debian, a free and open source Linux distribution.
+Ubuntu is built on top of Debian, a free and open source Linux distribution.

 The Ubuntu Desktop environment is based on GNOME.